akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

         building usable, responsive, user-facing web applications,
         within the past three (3) years.

-    -   The summary shall include links to the public Git repository that includes the source code that was developed and accepted for the project.
+    -   We prefer links to the public Git repository that includes the source code that was developed and accepted for the project.
 Actual access to a publicly available Git repository is strongly encouraged over screenshots of private